-Beginning on Monday, April 5, 2021, you can receive the COVID-19 vaccine in Michigan if you are at least 16 years old.
-This includes international students, scholars and employees.
+You can receive the COVID-19 vaccine in Michigan if you are at least 12 years old.
+This includes international students, scholars , employees and their family members.
 If you are currently living in the U.S., you are eligible for the vaccine regardless of your immigration status as long as you meet any state requirements, such as age requirements.

 The vaccine is free.
 There is no cost to receive the vaccine.
 The U.S. government is providing the vaccine itself free of charge.
 Either your health insurance or the U.S. government will pay for the vaccine administration fee.